Patrick McCartan: Early life and 1916

 McCartan was to take part in the 1916 Easter Rising with the Tyrone volunteers but did not, owing to Eoin MacNeill's countermanding order.
 He was arrested after the Rising and interned in an open prison in England.
 Upon release from British prisons on 18 June 1917, the Commandants of the Irish Republican forces wrote an "Address of Irish Commandants to the President and Congress of the United States".
 The document explained the motivations for the rising and asked for immediate assistance in their cause.
 Dr. McCartan delivered the document to the Secretary to the President Joseph Patrick Tumulty in Washington.

 Elections

 In 1917 he took "French leave" to return to Ireland and assist Sinn Féin in the by-elections being held throughout Ireland that year.

 McCartan contested the by-election in South Armagh for Sinn Féin but lost out to the Irish Parliamentary Party candidate.
-He was later elected in a by-election in Tullamore in 1918.
+He was later elected in a by-election in King's County Tullamore in 1918.
 He was re-elected in the 1918 general election.

 He was re-elected for Leix–Offaly at the 1921 elections.
-He gave the Anglo-Irish Treaty his support, albeit reluctantly, in the Dáil debates, saying he would not "vote for chaos."
+He gave the Anglo-Irish Treaty his support, albeit reluctantly, in the Dáil debates, saying he would not "vote for chaos".
 He blamed the whole cabinet for the situation and said that "The Republic of which Mr. de Valera was President is dead."
 Disillusioned, he quit politics for the next twenty years.